Travel’s off the agenda for the foreseeable. Check out my guide to armchair travel for ways to get your travel fix without leaving the house…

 You could also check out my YouTube channel for video inspiration too.
 Feel free to subscribe… The fab new ”They Stay at Home” website by Jen Lowthrop is an excellent resource with loads of ideas for keeping busy during lockdown.

 The good old telebox always hits the spot when it comes to armchair travel.
 Now that we’re digital there are so many ways to indulge in TV or screen travel.

 I’ve been watching, and loving, BBC2’s Race Around the World (Amazing Race in the US) and I love the Great Railway Journey series with Michael Portillo.
 If you have Sky there’s the Travel Channel with a whole raft of top travel shows to whet your wanderlust.

-Amazon Prime has countless films and TV series for streaming.
+Amazon Prime has countless travel movies and TV series for streaming.
 Anthony Bourdain’s ‘Unknown Parts’ is a favourite along with ‘Travel Man’ and any wildlife documentaries.
-We watched ‘Schindler’s List’ after our Krakow trip but if you want to keep it upbeat there’s ‘Mama Mia’ or ‘My Big Fat Greek Wedding’ and dozens more great films to choose from.
+We watched ‘Schindler’s List’ after our Krakow trip but if you want to keep it upbeat there’s ‘Mama Mia’ or ‘My Big Fat Greek Wedding’ and dozens more great travel films to choose from.

 Netflix is another streaming channel which offers a 7-day free trial.
 If you sign up for both Netflix and Prime free trials that’s over five weeks of free viewing to take advantage of without paying a penny.

 Travel planning is the perfect form of escapism.
 Sure, there are faraway places I want to see when we get through all this but being on lockdown has made me realise more than ever how important it is to explore my own backyard too.